 The digital and e-commerce world has had a significant impact on in-store retail, and for many it is a point of product research.
 The digital sphere gives the customer access to relevant information, such as product reviews and competitor collections at the click of a button, which in turn enables them to make a well-informed purchase decision.

 ISO Luxury believes in the power of the in-store experience.
-Bricks-and-mortar luxury retailers have a secret weapon, a unique appeal which simply cannot be replicated online at the point of sale – the personal touch.
+Bricks-and-mortar luxury retailers have a secret weapon, a unique appeal that simply cannot be replicated online at the point of sale – the personal touch.
 Store presence remains vital for the health of our high streets and community.
 It’s where a brand can put its best foot forward and a customer can enjoy the experience – with service being the centre point.
 The interest in experience over the accumulation of goods means that luxury products must become part of the story-telling process and play a significant part in the creation of memories.

 At ISO Luxury, we are becoming the digital connection point between stores and shoppers, with a lifestyle hub that has all the stores in one place with addresses, a store locator, opening hours, dedicated names at each store, showcasing exclusive and rare products, trending items, promotions and more.
 Ultimately, customers want to physically experience luxury goods with human interaction.
 Whilst challenging to replicate in an online world, experiential luxury is where the action will be.

-The importance of global markets and recent troubling times concerning COVID-19 has shown that re-connecting brands and influential shopper is of upmost importance.
-However, in the coming months, I think we will see a shift in luxury consumer shopping habits, once again.
+In the coming months, I think we will see a shift in luxury consumer shopping habits, once again.
 Therefore, in these troubling times, it has never been more important to bring together brands and influential shoppers.

 Garrard (images courtesy of ISO Luxury)